-Our tearful anguish works patience in us out of necessity.
+Our tearful anguish works patient waiting in us out of necessity.

 With only our own strength, we cannot succeed!
 We need Father to hold us tightly, to keep us near Him, reminding us of His loving care, and encourage us with His Word (See Psalms 139)!

 Another day brings us once again to the patience of waiting.